SunnyPharma

 Likely yes.
 Eligibility is based on the BMI you had when you first started GLP-1 therapy, not your BMI today.
 Your prescriber attests on the prior authorization that you met the threshold at the time treatment began, so losing weight on the medication does not disqualify you.

-There is no separate enrollment.
+There is no separate enrollment, and the program is live now.
 As long as you are in an eligible Part D or Medicare Advantage drug plan, your provider submits a prior authorization request and prescription to the central processor, and once approved you fill the prescription at the pharmacy for $50.
-Providers cannot submit prior authorization before July 1, 2026.
+Prior authorization submissions opened July 1, 2026.

 The Bridge is temporary and ends December 31, 2027.
 CMS decided in April 2026 not to launch the planned BALANCE Model in Medicare in 2027 and extended the Bridge instead, while it studies whether to add GLP-1 coverage to Part D later.
 There is no guaranteed coverage after 2027 yet, and many people regain weight after stopping, so plan the transition with your doctor.